Sarasaviya Best Emerging Actor Award

-The Sarasaviya Best Emerging Actor Award is presented annually by the weekly Sarasaviya newspaper in collaboration with the Associated Newspapers of Ceylon Limited at the Sarasaviya Awards Festival.
+The Sarasaviya Best Emerging Actor/Actress Award is presented annually by the weekly Sarasaviya newspaper in collaboration with the Associated Newspapers of Ceylon Limited at the Sarasaviya Awards Festival.
+The 2025 winner was Megha Suriyaachchi (Mandara) and Abhilashi Santhushki (Sinhabahu).

 Although the Sarasaviya Awards Ceremony began in 1964, this award was introduced much later.
 Following is a list of the winners of this title since then.